wcy123/r6rs-extra-libs/README.md

-# r6rs-extra-libs
+# RIME

-some simple common libraries
+A random set of scheme libraries in R6RS.